healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 And not to mention, fundamentally different and incompatible schemes?

-Health IT product vendors support this state of incoherent, complex, and inconsistent health IT standards because it gives them the top cover to keep their data silo'd, while giving lip service to "We use HIT standard XYZ... therefore we must be interoperable!".Contractors, Systems Integrators, and  Consultants similarly love this current state of affairs: limitless integration contracts.
+Health IT product vendors support this state of incoherent and inconsistent health IT standards because it provides them the top cover to keep their data silo'd, while giving lip service to "We use HIT standard XYZ... therefore we must be interoperable!".

+Meanwhile, the HIT system vendors, Systems Integrators, and  Consultants all love this status quo too, since it provides a never-ending supply of complex data integration contracts.

-In summary, the state of healthcare data standards **is** the problem.
+**The state of healthcare data standards **is** the problem. **

 This begs the question: Is healthcare data categorically different from any other kind of data?

 HealthSchema.org
 -----

-**Healthcare data is not special.**

-A recipe can be represented in the same data structures as a medication list.

-On healthschema.org, we think heath data should be simple, and designed for use directly by normal people, like patients.
+Heath data should be simple.
+It needs designed for use by normal people, like patients.

+**Healthcare data is not special.**  It does not require special containers and formats.
+If we can represent a recipe structure on the Internet, we can also  represent a medication list.

-Health data shoud be first class citizen on the world-wide information infrastructure that we call the Internet.
+On healthschema.org, we think health data shoud be first class citizen on the free. open, world-wide information infrastructure that we call the Internet.